arunpn/mortar-pagerank/README.md

 The patent data we're using is generated from public information made available in XML form by the United States Patent Office (USPTO) and hosted by Google [here](http://www.google.com/googlebooks/uspto-patents-grants-biblio.html).
 We parsed the XML into PigStorage format at put it up at S3 LOCATION.
 There is actually a lot of information beyond just the citations which we don't use in this project--see the LOAD\_PATENTS macro in `./macros/patents.pig` to see a schema of the available information.

-The script will finish in about SOME TIME on an N-node cluster.
+The script will finish in a little under an hour on an 2-node cluster.

 # The Pagerank Algorithm